hjbct44/PorkPi/README.md

    Scripts:  Init button calls ClearCCC which deletes the database data
              Load Cell buttons reset the starting weight for a new batch

-Link <need to figure out how to link google sheet here>
+Link  - need to figure out how to link google sheet here

    There is a secondary Dash spreadsheet which links latest data onto a smaller sheet which can be viewed on a cell phone

-Link <need to figure out how to link google sheet here>
+Link - need to figure out how to link google sheet here